 Later in the afternoon we gingerly ventured out to シーパ MAKOTO onsen on the other side of the harbour.
 It was 500 yen with a discount ticket from the hostel and had a nice outdoor pool overlooking the sea.

 The plan tomorrow is to make it to Nankōbō (南光坊 – 55) in Imabari city.
-All of next week looks wet so I guess the rainy season was begun but I hope there’s a few more dry days before the end.
+All of next week looks wet so I guess the rainy season was begun but I hope there are a few more dry days before the end.